Ricardo Farro

-Ricardo Farro (born 6 March 1985) is a Peruvian footballer who plays for Melgar in the Torneo Descentralizado, as a goalkeeper.
+Ricardo Daniel Farro Caballero (born 6 March 1985) is a Peruvian footballer who plays for Melgar in the Liga 1, as a goalkeeper.

-Club career
+Career

 Farro started out his career with Alianza Lima in 2003.

 In 2005, he joined newly formed Lima club Universidad San Martín.
 There he won his first league title winning the 2007 Torneo Descentralizado and the following year 2008 Torneo Descentralizado.
 He helped his side win their third title by finishing as the 2010 Torneo Descentralizado champions, making 12 league appearances and 2 in the final playoffs that season.